You are tuned to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 All right.

-There are 800 of them, so 10% are gone.
+There are 800 of them.

 They're being fired.

-And which you could reply, well, then what did you have them there in the first place for?
+At which you could reply, well, then what did you have them there in the first place for?

-Now the Washington Post's top newspaper guild leader is saying the paper's plan will make it tougher to cover news, especially with the post's expanding multimedia approach.
+Now the Washington Post's top newspaper guild leader is saying the paper's plan will make it tougher to cover news, especially with the Post's expanding multimedia approach.

 Our concern is that the fewer of us there are, the harder it is to accomplish the core mission of reporting and writing the tough accountability story.

-Make me choke.
+Don't make me choke.

 Can I translate that for the core mission of reporting and writing a tough accountability story?